westonMS/ecen520_student/rx_download/UART-Receiver_synth.md

 ## Submission and Grading

-Once you have completed the assignment and verified that everything is working correctly, follow these steps to formally submit your assignment.

-1. Prepare your repository
-  * Make sure all of the _essential_ files needed to complete your project are committed into your repository
-  * Make sure you have a  `.gitignore` file for your assignment directory and that all intermediate files are ignored.
-  * Make sure you have a `makefile` with all the necessary make rules
+The following assignment specific items should be included in your repository:

+1. Required Makefile rules:
     * `sim_ssd`:
+    * `synth_ssd`:
-    * `sim_top`: performs command line simulation of the top testbench
+    * `sim_rx_top`: performs command line simulation of the top testbench
-    * `sim_top_115200_even`: performs command line simulation of the top testbench
+    * `sim_rx_top_115200_even`: performs command line simulation of the top testbench
     * `gen_bit`: Generates a bitstream for your top-level design
     * `gen_bit_115200_even`: Generates a bitstream for your top-level design
-2. Commit and tag your repository
-  * Make sure all of your files are committed and properly tagged (using the proper tag)
-3. Create your assignment [Readme.md](../resources/assignment_mechanics.md#assignment-submission) file
-  * Create the template file based on the instructions linked above
-  * Add the following items for the assignment-specific section of the readme:
+2. Assignment specific Questions:
-    1. **Resoures**: Provide a summary of the number of resources your design uses (see the output from the utilization report).
-Specifically, indicate the number of `Slice LUTs`, `Slice Registers`, and `Bonded IOB` resources your design uses.
+    1. Provide a table summarizing the resources your design uses from the implementation utilization report.
-    2. **Warnings**: You should not have _any_ warnings in your project as described in the assignment instructions above.
-Make sure you don't have any warnings and state this in your readme.
+    1. Review the timing report and summarize the following:
-    3. **Timing**: Determine the "Worst Negative Slack" (or WNS).
-This is found in the timing report and indicates how much timing you slack you have with the current clocking.
+       * Determine the "Worst Negative Slack" (or WNS).
+       * summarize the `no_input_delay` and `no_output_delay` section of the report.
+       * How many total endpoints are there on your clock signal?
+       * Find the first net in the `Max Delay Paths` section and indiicate the source and destination of this maximum path.
     1. Indicate how many times you had to synthesize and download your bitstream before your circuit worked.
+    1. Review the timing report and summarize the `no_input_delay` and `no_output_delay` section of the report.